code-red-Marshall/IPL-Data-Pipeline-/README.md

 Data Loading: After the transformations, the data is loaded into a data warehouse or data lake.
 In this case, the transformed data is loaded back into Databricks.
 This completes the ETL pipeline.

+## Data Analysis
-Data Analysis: Once the data is loaded into the data warehouse, it can be analyzed.
+Once the data is loaded into the data warehouse, it can be analyzed.
 SQL is used to query the data and generate insights.
+The analysis includes:

+Calculating the total and average runs scored in each match and inning.
+Identifying high impact balls (either a wicket or more than 6 runs including extras).
+Extracting year, month, and day from the match date for more detailed time-based analysis.
+Categorizing win margins into ‘high’, ‘medium’, and ‘low’.
+Analyzing the impact of the toss: who wins the toss and the match.
+Normalizing and cleaning player names.
+Adding a ‘veteran_status’ column based on player age.
+Calculating years since debut.
+Identifying top scoring batsmen per season.
-The analysis includes calculating average runs, determining the most economical bowlers, and assessing the impact of winning the toss on match outcomes.
+Identifying the most economical bowlers in powerplay overs.
+Analyzing the impact of winning the toss on match outcomes.
+Calculating average runs scored by batsmen in winning matches.
+Analyzing distribution of scores by venue.
+Identifying the most frequent dismissal types.
+Analyzing team performance after winning the toss.

+## Data Visualization
-Data Visualization: The results of the data analysis are then visualized using libraries like Matplotlib and Seaborn.
+The results of the data analysis are then visualized using libraries like Matplotlib and Seaborn.
 These visualizations help in understanding the patterns and trends in the data.

 ![1](https://github.com/code-red-Marshall/IPL-Data-Pipeline-/assets/82904501/72a159d8-e262-4f98-8f6f-c508a4ede80a)